giganticode/lm-powered-backend/README.md

 --no-cache => Download all available models from the server

-### Install and start the webservice
+#### Start the webservice with the provided script
 run the run.bat-script (Windows) or the run.sh-script (UNIX)

-Running this script will install all depencies and start the webservice.
+Running this script will start the webservice.

 Note: on Windows you have to install PyTorch (See section 'Windows only')